aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-01-n-ball-gamma-function.md

 tags: ["mathematics"]
 ---

-Grant Sanderson recently gave an [amazing talk](https://www.youtube.com/watch?v=fsLh-NYhOoU) about the volumes of higher dimensional spheres in which he mentioned that the same result that he showed in the talk can be derived using the gamma function.
-Since we've already looked at the gamma function, it's relation the zeta function, and its relation to the prime numbers, what if we could by extension relate the volume of a unit
-$n$-ball to the prime numbers?
+Grant Sanderson recently gave a [great talk](https://www.youtube.com/watch?v=fsLh-NYhOoU) on the volumes of higher dimensional spheres in which he mentioned that the same result that he showed in the talk can be derived using the gamma function.
+Since we've already looked at the gamma function, its relation the zeta function, and its relation to the prime numbers, what if we could by extension relate the volume of a unit $n$-ball to the prime numbers?
 In this post we'll first concentrate on seeing how the volume of a unit $n$-ball relates to the gamma function, and we'll take this further in future posts.

 A unit $n$-ball is defined as the set of all points in $n$-dimensions whose distance from the origin is 1.
 We know that a line segment of radius $1$ has